Tutorial SF 1

 • $S$ is a covariance matrix which definition yields the specificity of each spatial filter.

-Let us see now how to construct two new spatial filters:
+Let us see now how to construct new spatial filters.
+For instance, we will consider:

 As we will show, these two filters tends in general to give similar results, since slowness and autocorrelation at early lags are closely related characteristics of time-series.